einarwh/escher-workshop/README.md

 This workshop is based on the classic 1982 paper "Functional Geometry" by Peter Henderson.
 The paper shows the functional decomposition and reconstruction of Escher's woodcutting "Square Limit", a beautiful recursive tesselation of interleaving fish.
 In this workshop, we will follow in Henderson's footsteps as we create an SVG replica of it.

-The workshop uses Elm as the implementation language, but it is _not_ an Elm tutorial.
-If you feel need a proper Elm tutorial before attempting this workshop, take a look at [Awesome Elm](https://github.com/isRuslan/awesome-elm) to find one that suits you.

-If all you need is a syntax cheat-sheet, you can take a look here.

 The focus in this workshop is on abstraction and composition.
+It uses Elm as the implementation language, but it is _not_ an Elm tutorial.
+If you came here looking for an proper Elm tutorial, or feel you need a tutorial before attempting this workshop, take a look at [Awesome Elm](https://github.com/isRuslan/awesome-elm) to find one that suits you.

+If all you need is a syntax cheat-sheet, you can take a look [here](Sample.elm).

-We will see that Henderson's simple yet powerful picture combinators allow us to solve our task with ease and elegance.
-It happens to use Elm because we will be producing an SVG, and the browser is a nice runtime for that.
+This workshop is essentially a guided tour to Henderson's paper.
+You will implement a collection of simple yet powerful picture combinators that will ultimately enable you to recreate Henderson's replica of "Square Limit".
+You will do so in Elm because the replica will be an SVG, and the browser is a nice runtime for that.

 ## Getting started